 If there’s one thing your spa or massage practice – or any business for that matter – can’t get enough of, it’s fresh ideas.
-Even if you are satisfied with the way things are; circumstances change.
-You need to be prepared to deal with the changes that are forced upon you by the marketplace because of competition; changing client requirements or a shift in the economy (don’t we all know that one too well).
+Even if you are satisfied with the way things are, circumstances change.
+It would help if you were prepared to deal with the changes forced upon you by the marketplace because of competition, changing client requirements, or a shift in the economy (don’t we all know that one too well).
 Change even may come from within because your employees or even you may want new challenges and opportunities.

 At some point, you may find that the old ideas for dealing with change aren’t working anymore.
-New ideas and new ways to do things are important because without them, your spa or massage practice might become stuck and unable to move ahead.
-Not only will you suffer – professionally as well as financially - but your team members may lose their motivation and that will eventually affect clients.
+New ideas and new ways to do things are important because your spa or massage practice might become stuck and unable to move ahead without them.
+Not only will you suffer – professionally and financially - but your team members may lose their motivation, and that will eventually affect clients.